Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model

-is the dimensionless entropy in the Stirling approximation.
-We will call $ f^0 $ the fluctuating free energy (FFE) because unlike the true free energy it is not convex.
-A typical FFE for HTM that will be studied below is shown in Fig.\ \ref{fig1} where a typical FFE density for HTM below $T_c$ is drawn.
+We will call $ F^0 $ and $ f^0 $ the fluctuating free energy (FFE) and FFE density, respectively, because unlike the true free energy they are not convex, as can be seen in Fig.\ \ref{fig1} where a typical FFE density for HTM below $T_c$ is drawn.

 $ h_{SP} $ in Fig.\ \ref{fig1} and magnetization $ m_{SP} $ below in Eq.\ (\ref{phi}) are the values of $ h $ and $ m $ at the spinodal point defined by conditions